 PRESIDENT VETERANS RESOURCE CENTER

-Ken serves as President of Homeless Veterans Services of Dallas and currently chairs the committee for the Veterans Resource Center.
+Ken serves as President of Homeless Veterans Services of Dallas the social service organization and currently chairs the committee the Veterans Resource Center.
 He has been a stakeholder at the Dallas VA Medical Center and actively advocates on behalf of veterans receiving the healthcare and benefits they have earned.
 Ken is a life member of the Marine Corps League, Veterans of Foreign Wars, Disabled Veterans of America, Vietnam Veterans of America, Military Order of the Purple Heart, and AMVets.

-HHSC and the Texas Veterans commission coordinate to administer the Mental Health Program for Veterans.
+HHSC and the Texas Veterans commission coordinate to administer the Mental Health Program for Veterans with suicide prevention a focal point of efforts.

 The Suicide Prevention Department regularly conducts community engagement initiatives as part of their ongoing efforts.
 Dallas responds to over 275 per month, second highest in the nation.

-The Veterans Mental Health Program's mission is to train and provide technical assistance to Service Members, Veterans and their Families.
+The Veterans Mental Health Program's mission is to train, educate in suicide prevention and provide technical assistance to Service Members, Veterans and their Families.

 The Clay Hunt Suicide Prevention for American Veterans Act is a key legislative step to help stem the epidemic of veteran suicide.